Every Good Retirement Plan Should Have These 5 Steps

 After all, no one wants all of their eggs in one basket.

 Principal recommends an annual check to confirm your retirement accounts match your risk tolerance and goals.
-That’s especially smart when the stock market is both volatile and extremely overvalued, and after-inflation interest rates are negative.
+That’s especially smart when the economy is uncertain and after-inflation interest rates are negative.
 Because, in the SEC’s words, “you may be able to limit your losses and reduce the fluctuations.”

 That’s why Nobel Prize winner Harry Markowitz said, “Diversification is the only free lunch in investing.”

-Even seemingly conservative investors like Walter Updegrave recommend allocating “5% to 10% of your portfolio to gold and invest the rest in a diversified portfolio of stocks and bonds.”
+Even seemingly conservative investors like Walter Updegrave recommend allocating “5% to 10% of your portfolio to gold.”

 Former congressman Ron Paul thinks of diversification with gold as insurance: “I would think people who are in it for the long term, it looks to me like this would be a very good time to buy … I look at gold as insurance.”